-Dr John Lloyd Still (figure 7 ) is one of the leading figures in CF care and research in N. America and has been involved in CF and paediatric gastroenterology for many years since he qualified at Guys Hospital in London in 1960.
+Dr John Lloyd Still (fig.17 ) is one of the leading figures in CF care and research in N. America and has been involved in CF and paediatric gastroenterology for many years since he qualified at Guys Hospital in London in 1960.
 After qualifying he worked in London in paediatrics and eventually moved to Boston where he worked with Harry Shwachman.
 He edited a major textbook on CF in 1983 to which most of the leading authorities on CF in North America at the time contributed (Textbook of Cystic Fibrosis.
 Lloyd-Still J D. John Wright PSG Inc. 1983).
 He is particularly interested in, and has published widely on, the gastroenterological and nutritional aspects of CF.

 Littlewood JM, Wolfe SP, Conway SP.
 Diagnosis and treatment of intestinal malabsorption in cystic fibrosis.
 Pediatr Pulmonol 2006; 41:35-49.
 [PubMed]